| TRIP(1) | General Commands Manual | TRIP(1) |

 edge-case or a possible restriction, and inspect how your program will

 behave.
-It is best to use trip
+It is best to use trip on software built

 without compiler optimisations, so that you can tell more easily what